wilsonliaows/docs/connectors/slack.md

 Use the format **action name, id, [style], confirmation text, ok button title, dismiss button title]**.
 The button in this example will send an email stating that a contact has been created.

 The message on Slack will look as follows:

 ![Slack Message](/assets/images/connectors/slack/final.png)
 *Slack message*

 ## Using lookup tables to connect users

 When trying to automate certain integration recipes, certain users run into a problem.
 When building a recipe you may need a user's Slack handle given their email address.
 This may be hard to do since this information is not readily available.
-In order to solve this problem, you will need to use lookup tables.
+In order to solve this problem, you can use lookup tables on Workato.

 You can use lookup tables in two different ways - manual entry or by uploading a CSV file.
 To learn more about populating lookup tables with CSV files, click [here](http://docs.workato.com/features/lookup-tables.html#importing-an-existing-csv-file)